 - B2B buyers are 57% of the way down the sales path by the time they engage with a brand’s website.

 Using Synchronized Channel Marketing for Nurturing Leads

 Marketing automation brings consistency, precision, and organization into a business’ revenue strategy.
 When a potential customer downloads a whitepaper, reads a newsletter or responds to an email, vendors and their partners can seamlessly nurture the ‘buyer’s journey’ across different media platforms.

-At this point of the buyer’s journey, vendors have the ability to create campaign strategies for nurturing leads through targeted content, multi-media channel, and follow-ups.
-The content for these types of campaigns should be educational and at the same time establish the vendor and their partner as the solution provider to the lead’s needs and challenges.
+At this point in the buyer’s journey, vendors have the ability to create campaign strategies for nurturing leads through targeted content, multi-media channel, and follow-ups.
+The content for these types of campaigns should be educational.
+At the same time, the content should help establish the vendor and their partner as the solution providers.

 It’s important to note that by utilizing the power of automation to stay in regular contact with existing customers, vendors are ultimately creating customer loyalty as well as upsell and cross-sell opportunities.